regehr/alive2/backend_tv/aslp/README.md

 ```

 You will also need the aslp-server which provides the Aslp semantics over HTTP.
 The suggested way to get this is using the Nix package manager.
-Once this is installed, use
+Once Nix is installed, use
 ```bash
 nix --extra-experimental-features nix-command --extra-experimental-features flakes shell github:katrinafyi/pac-nix#aslp --command aslp-server
 ```
-This should build and launch aslp-server.
+This should build and launch aslp-server from the [pac-nix](https://github.com/katrinafyi/pac-nix) packages.
 Otherwise, you can compile with Dune from the [aslp](https://github.com/UQ-PAC/aslp) repository then run `dune exec aslp-server`.

 ## usage